Ericsson/dataplanebook/src/glossary.rst

    Wait-free algorithm
-      An wait-free algorithm is kind of :term:`non-blocking algorithm` that guarantees that all threads involve make progress.
+      An wait-free algorithm is kind of :term:`non-blocking algorithm` that guarantees that all threads involved make progress.

    Wall-clock latency
       Wall-clock latency, or wall-time latency, is the latency in